niniwu1207-cmd/spotify-popularity-analysis/README.md

-# Spotify Popularity Analysis
+# What Makes a Spotify Song Popular?

-Yi-Ning Wu
+Author: Yi-Ning Wu

+## Introduction

-## Step 1: Research Question
+### Research Question

-### What factors are associated with Spotify track popularity?
+What factors are associated with Spotify track popularity?

 This project investigates which audio features are associated with Spotify track popularity.
 The dataset contains 114,000 tracks and 22 columns describing various characteristics of songs.